WILD ABOUT HARRY. But I do love the man from Baker Street, and I was a Sherlockian even before I discovered the magic of Houdini.

 My first experience of Holmes on the page was not the Canon.
 In fact, I came to Conan Doyle late.
 The first Holmes book I ever read was Nicholas Meyer's 1974 novel The Seven Per-Cent-Solution (read: The case of the non-canonical seduction).
 Therefore, I've always had a thing for pastiche novels, especially those that found Holmes crossing paths with the likes of Jack The Ripper, Dracula, and, yes, even Houdini.

-So I thought I'd start up this little niche blog in which I share select pastiche adventures that capture my attention -- "cases for which the world was not yet prepared."
+So I thought I'd start up this niche blog in which I share select pastiche adventures that I own or otherwise capture my attention -- "cases for which the world was not yet prepared."

 Hope you enjoy.